seed-labs/seed-emulator/examples/00-simple-peering/README.md

 The rendering process is where all the actual "things" happen.
 Softwares are added to the nodes, routing tables and protocols are configured, and BGP peers are configured.

-## Step 7: compile the simulation
+## Step 7: compile the emulation

 After rendering the layers, all the nodes and networks are created.
-They are still stored as internal data structures; to create something we can run, we need to "compile" the simulation to other formats.
+They are still stored as internal data structures; to create something we can run, we need to "compile" the emulation to other formats.

-In this example, we will use docker on a single host to run the simulation, so we use the `Docker` compiler:
+In this example, we will use docker on a single host to run the emulation, so we use the `Docker` compiler:

 ```python
 docker_compiler.compile('./simple-peering')
 ```

 Now we can find the output in the `simple-peering` directory.
 The docker compiler comes with a docker-compose configuration.
-To bring up the simulation, simply run `docker-compose build && docker-compose up` in the `simple-peering` directory.
+To bring up the emulation, simply run `docker-compose build && docker-compose up` in the `simple-peering` directory.

 ## Remarks